Satellite-im/warp-docs/constellation/constellation.md

 ### Uploading/Downloading

 **Note: This would be based [warp-fs-memory](https://github.com/Satellite-im/Warp/tree/main/extensions/warp-fs-memory) extension.
-This also assumes you have a async system such as tokio setup**
+This also assumes you have an async system such as a tokio setup**

 #### Uploading a file